isc-projects/kea/doc/guide/keactrl.rst

 though highly unlikely, that upon system restart the PIDs they contain may actually refer to processes unrelated to Kea.
 This condition will cause keactrl to decide that the servers are running, when in fact they are not.
-In such a case the PID files as listed in the keactrl output must be manually deleted.
+In such a case the PID files listed in the keactrl output must be manually deleted.

 The following command stops all servers: